sideshot/Gmail-Labeling-Script-Contact-Exists/README.md

 ### 5. Customize the Script (Optional)

-- **Search Query**: Modify the search query in the `GmailApp.search('newer_than:1d')` line to change the emails the script will process.
+- **Search Query**: The script searches for emails from the last day that have no labels using `newer_than:1d -label:*`.
+You can adjust the search query to fit your needs.
-- **Label Name**: Change the label name from `"Contact Exists"` to something else if you prefer a different label.
+- **Label Names**: Change the label names from `"Contact Exists"` and `"Not in Contacts"` to something else if you prefer different labels.

 ### 6. Save and Test

 - After setting everything up, save your project.
 - Run the script manually or wait for the trigger to execute.
-- Check your Gmail to see if the appropriate emails have been labeled with "Contact Exists".
+- Check your Gmail to see if the appropriate emails have been labeled with "Contact Exists" or "Not in Contacts."

 ## Disclaimer